How to invest in REITs in the UK

 Cashing out of real estate investment trusts in the UK

 While REITs are best when committed to long term, there is an option should you need access to your cash.
-If you want to raise funds from your REIT, you can exit your position and sell it for the current stock price of the ETF, which is derived from the NAV.
+If you want to raise funds from your REIT, you can exit your position and sell it for the current stock price of the real estate ETF, which is derived from the NAV.

 How to invest in REITs